-When you’re evaluating a new relationship that involves collecting payments – it’s never a bad idea to get the person’s credit report.
+When evaluating a new relationship that involves YOU collecting payments from someone else, getting that person's credit report is never a bad idea.

 At the same time, this information will only be useful to the extent that you understand how to read it.